-This addendum outlines the reasonable steps the Lincoln Housing Authority will take to affirmatively further fair housing for classes protected under the Fair Housing Act in regards to RANEPD vouchers awarded under FY 2009 HUD Notice of Funding Availability, including any subsequent renewal of these vouchers.
+- A. Overview: Should Lincoln Housing Authority be designated to receive Housing Choice Vouchers under the Rental Assistance for Non-Elderly Persons with Disabilities Program (RANEPD), this section will describe the fair housing addendum required for this special program. - LHA will administer these vouchers in accordance with the Moving to Work agreement and plan, unless inconsistent with Appropriations Act requirements or the requirements of the funding notice. - 2.
+In the event of a conflict, the requirements of the Appropriation Act and/or funding notice will govern. - B. Fair Housing Addendum: This addendum outlines the reasonable steps the Lincoln Housing Authority will take to affirmatively further fair housing for classes protected under the Fair Housing Act in regards to RANEPD vouchers awarded under FY 2009 HUD Notice of Funding Availability, including any subsequent renewal of these vouchers.
 Protected classes include race, color, national origin, religion, sex, disability, and familial status.
-The Lincoln Housing Authority will take reasonable steps which will include, but are not limited to:

-- A. Identifying and ensuring certification of RANEPD eligible families that may be on the PHA's waiting list and ensuring that the families maintain their original position of the waiting list after certification. - B. Informing applicants on how to file a fair housing complaint including the provision of the toll free number for the Housing Discrimination Hotline: 1-800-669-9777 and the Federal Information Relay Service at (800) 887-8339. - Applicants will be provided information on how to file a fair housing compliant including the information on the Housing Discrimination Hotline and the Federal Information Relay Service. - 2.
-Applicants will also be provided fair housing information at the time of voucher issuance.
-Prior to voucher issuance, applicants are required to attend a program briefing where the Lincoln Commission on Human Rights presents information on fair housing and how to protect your rights.
-Included at this briefing is a packet of materials that will provide information on how to file a fair housing complaint along with the toll free number for the Housing Discrimination Hotline: 1-800-669-9777 and the Federal Information Relay Service at (800) 887-8339.
+The Lincoln Housing Authority will take reasonable steps which will include, but are not limited to: - 1.
+Identifying and ensuring certification of RANEPD eligible families that may be on the PHA's waiting list and ensuring that the families maintain their original position of the waiting list after certification; - 2.
+Informing applicants on how to file a fair housing complaint including the provision of the toll free number for the Housing Discrimination Hotline: 1-800-669-9777 and the Federal Information Relay Service at (800) 887-8339; - a.
+Applicants will be provided information on how to file a fair housing compliant including the information on the Housing Discrimination Hotline and the Federal Information Relay Service. - b.
+Applicants will also be provided fair housing information at the time of voucher issuance. - Prior to voucher issuance, applicants are required to attend a program briefing where the Lincoln Commission on Human Rights presents information on fair housing and how to protect your rights. - Included at this briefing is a packet of materials that will provide information on how to file a fair housing complaint along with the toll free number for the Housing Discrimination Hotline: 1-800-669-9777 and the Federal Information Relay Service at (800) 887-8339. - c.
+At each annual re-examination, program participants will be provided information on how to file a fair housing complaint and the toll free number for the Housing Discrimination Hotline: 1-800-669-9777 and the Federal Information Relay Service at (800) 887-8339. - Where requested by an individual, helping program applicants and participants gain access to supportive services available within the community but not require eligible applicants or participants to accept such supportive services as a condition of continued participation in the program; - 4.
+Identifying public and private funding sources to assist participants with disabilities in covering the costs of structural alterations and other accessibility features that are needed as accommodations for their disabilities;

-- 3. At each annual re-examination, program participants will be provided information on how to file a fair housing complaint and the toll free number for the Housing Discrimination Hotline: 1-800-669-9777 and the Federal Information Relay Service at (800) 887-8339. - C. Where requested by an individual, helping program applicants and participants gain access to supportive services available within the community but not require eligible applicants or participants to accept such supportive services as a condition of continued participation in the program. - D. Identifying public and private funding sources to assist participants with disabilities in covering the costs of structural alterations and other accessibility features that are needed as accommodations for their disabilities; - E. Not denying other housing opportunities to persons who qualify for an HCV under this program other housing opportunities, or otherwise restrict access to PHA programs to eligible applicants who choose not to participate; - F. Providing housing search assistance (24 CFR Section 8.28(a)(3); - G. In accordance with rent reasonable requirements, approving higher rents to owners that provide accessible units with structural modifications for persons with disabilities (24 CFR Section 8.28(a)(5); and - H. Providing technical assistance, through referrals to local fair housing and equality opportunity offices, to owners interested in making reasonable accommodations or units accessible to persons with disabilities.
+- 5. Not denying other housing opportunities to persons who qualify for an HCV under this program other housing opportunities, or otherwise restrict access to PHA programs to eligible applicants who choose not to participate; - 6.
+Providing housing search assistance (24 CFR Section 8.28(a)(3); - 7.
+In accordance with rent reasonable requirements, approving higher rents to owners that provide accessible units with structural modifications for persons with disabilities (24 CFR Section 8.28(a)(5); and - 8.
+Providing technical assistance, through referrals to local fair housing and equality opportunity offices, to owners interested in making reasonable accommodations or units accessible to persons with disabilities.

-Section XXVII.

-Special Admission and Enhanced Voucher Program
+Section XXVII Special Admission and Enhanced Voucher Program